 “What, then, do I give you in lieu of a king?
 What I give you, I’m afraid, is far more imperfect and less immediately inspiring than a Cadmus, Aegeus, or Agamemnon in his prime: a government of humble laws rather than glorious men.
 What I give you is not the best system of government that can ever be, but simply the best that I was able to create and that you are able to accept at this time.
 I have attempted to set Athenian government on a more stable footing, grounded in justice, while minimizing the suffering and disorder that full-on revolutions inevitably bring.
 If this makes me an incrementalist rather than a revolutionary, so be it.
 I believe in doing nothing in excess.

 “Never fear, though.
 The times cry out for change, and change there will be — substantial change.
 To begin with, all debts are forgiven as of today; the slates of lenders and borrowers alike are all wiped clean, to be filled in again only on a more equitable basis.
-Going forward, it shall be illegal for any lender to charge more than 10 percent annual interest.
+Going forward, it shall be illegal for any lender to charge more than ten percent interest.
 Further, it shall henceforward be illegal to imprison or enslave a man whose only crime is that of falling into arrears on any debt to another.